ISA Interchange

 Grant Vokey

 Grant Vokey is the principal consultant for Vokey Consulting.
-With 20 years of diverse manufacturing operations experience and an additional 15 years of integrating information technology (IT) systems into the manufacturing floor, he has developed a strong understanding of how manufacturing companies work and the information needed to operate at world-class levels.
+With 20 years of diverse manufacturing operations experience and 15 years of integrating information technology (IT) systems into the manufacturing floor, he has developed a strong understanding of how manufacturing companies work and the information needed to operate at world-class levels.
 Grant’s experience, coupled with continuous training and 10 years as a Certified Operations Manager, has also provided him with an excellent understanding of industry best practices and best-in-class utilization of manufacturing execution systems (MES).
 Using this knowledge, he has been a subject matter expert for developing industry-leading MES applications/solutions, a program manager for multiple MES programs, and a lead consultant on implementations of MES in various verticals (electronics, industrial equipment, automotive manufacturing, and metal fabrication).
-Grant is also the coauthor of the book MES: An Operations Management Approach, Second Edition.
+Grant is the author of CoE: The Key to Data-Driven Manufacturing and the coauthor of the book MES: An Operations Management Approach, Second Edition.

 Related Posts